phiresky/joint-multilingual-speech-recognition-and-language-id/paper.md

 ## Base Model overview

-The authors chose a encoder-decoder architecture, with a CNN+LSTM-based encoder and two parallel decoders, one using Soft Attention, one using Connectionist temporal classification (CTC).
+The authors chose a encoder-decoder architecture, with a CNN+LSTM-based encoder and two parallel decoders, one using Soft Attention, one using Connectionist Temporal Classification (CTC).

 ## Input Encoder